deltachat/deltachat-pages/_posts/2023-05-20-fourth-security-audit.md

 already published to app stores and our web page in April.

-## Conclusions and take aways on better network control in browsers
+## Take aways on better browser sandboxing

 We were a bit naive thinking that Web Browsers and especially Chromium sandboxes allow to control JavaScript network access when we instantiate e.g.